Popular IRS Tax Forms You Should Know About:

-Below are list of some of the IRS tax forms that individuals may need and a brief definition of what they are used for.
+Below is a list of some of the IRS tax forms that individuals may need and a brief definition of what they are used for.
+From the IRS 1040EZ to the IRS 1040A, there are many to navigate as an e-filer.
 While this represents just a small number of the forms the IRS may require from a taxpayer these are ones you are most likely to encounter.

 Form used to accompany individual estimated tax payments made to the IRS.
 ES payments are made on a quarterly basis and due on April 15th, July 15th, September 15th and January 15th (with the exception of years where the 15th falls on a Saturday or Sunday in which case they are due the following Monday).
 Depending upon the amount own the prior years tax return, estimated payments may be a requirement for the individual.